 - Take any opportunity in high school to learn about health careers.

 Medical librarians use computers and mobile devices heavily in their daily work.
 Some librarians are systems librarians, responsible for fixing computers, for running local area networks, or for training others to use technology.
-Librarians frequently create web pages for their library; some are even responsible for the website for their institution.
+Librarians frequently create web pages for their library and many are responsible for the website for their institution.

 - Take a courses in web design, web development.
 Find out about content management systems.

-- Look at health sciences library websites to learn more about style, presentation, and how they organize content.
+- Look at health sciences library websites such as MedlinePlus or MayoClinic to learn more about style, presentation, and how they organize content.

 - Learn more about health-related software and apps and their uses in medical settings.

-Medical librarians are well educated!
-They need to be able to talk intelligently with physicians and hospital administrators, professors and university chancellors.
+Medical librarians are well-educated!
+They need to be able to talk comfortably and articulately with physicians and hospital administrators, professors and university chancellors.

 - Take college preparation courses in high school.
 Join a debate, speech, drama, or other team or activity that will help you become familiar with speaking in public.